XBFTW/xbftw.github.io/README.md

 ## License

 This website and its source code are licensed under the [MIT License](LICENSE).
 If you use this website template, please link back to this repository and my website.
+I chose the MIT License because I am a big supporter and user of open source software.
+The MIT License is simple, permissive, and encourages sharing, collaboration, and learning within the developer community.
+By using this license, I want to give others the same freedom to use, modify, and build upon my work as I have enjoyed with open source projects.

 ---
 © 2025 Uttam Sharma